 Our data parallel designs make it relatively easy to implement the designs in multiple parallel hardware platforms.
 For demonstration and comparison purposes, we have also implemented the designs on multi-core CPUs.
-To minimize the additional implementation efforts, since the Thrust parallel library also provides interfaces to Intel Thread Building Block (TBB7) library that is known to be efficient on multi-core CPUs, we recompile our GPU-based Thrust code to use TBB and link it with TBB runtime library to utilize multi-core CPUs, in a way similar to the work reported in (Zhang et al 2014) for point-to-polyline nearest neighbor search based spatial joins, but with two exceptions.
-The first exception is on point indexing where we have found that the GNU parallel mode library8 is more efficient for multi-core CPU based sorting and we use it instead for fair comparisons.
-The second exception is related to the native CUDA implementation of the point-in-polygon test module as reported in (Zhang and You 2012a).
-Also fore fair comparisons, we have implemented the point-in-polygon test module using the native TBB programming model by assigning a range of (polygon, block) pairs as a task and let a single CPU core loop through all the points in the polygon for point-in-polygon test.
+To minimize the additional implementation efforts, since the Thrust parallel library also provides interfaces to the Intel Threading Building Block (TBB) library that is known to be efficient on multi-core CPUs, we recompile our GPU-based Thrust code to use TBB and link it with the TBB runtime library to utilize multi-core CPUs in a way similar to the work reported in [9] for point-to-polyline nearest neighbor search based spatial joins, but with two exceptions.
+The first exception is on point indexing where we have found that the GNU parallel mode library is more efficient for multi-core CPU based sorting and we use it instead for fair comparisons.
+The second exception is related to the native CUDA implementation of the point-in-polygon test module as reported in [6].
+For fair comparisons, we have implemented the point-in-polygon test module using the native TBB programming model by assigning a range of (polygon, block) pairs as a task and letting a single CPU core loop through all the points in the polygon for point-in-polygon test.